 I think we all have some weakness that we end up passing on to students when we first start teaching.
 I don’t think that’s anything to feel guilty about either – as long as you try to improve and find a better solution than the one you had as a student.

-So, what did I find out about piano practice over the past 12 years?
+So, what piano practice tips did I uncover over the past 12 years?

 Consistency is Key

-Duh, right?
-Thing is, I used to lump consistency in with all the other advice I gave new piano parents…
+Thing is, I used to lump consistency in with all the other piano practice tips I gave new piano parents…

 - Try to practice X minutes per day